 People with PTSD relive the incident over and over through flashbacks, frightening dreams, and anxious thoughts.
-These episodes can happen out of nowhere or be triggered by something like a smell or sound or image.
+These episodes can happen out of nowhere or be triggered by something like a smell, sound, or image.
 Because reliving the trauma can be crushing, people with PTSD may find themselves avoiding anything that might remind them of the incident.
 They may withdraw socially, stop interacting with their family.
-They might detach completely from their emotions or they might overreact to them.
-It is not unusual for people to have trouble sleeping, to seem remarkably angry or to startle easily and severely.

 How to Support Someone with PTSD

-Living with someone experiencing Post Traumatic Stress can be difficult.
-You might not understand their actions, why they withdraw or why they get so angry so quickly.
+Living with someone experiencing PTSD can be challenging.
+You might not understand their actions, why they withdraw, or why they get so angry so quickly.
 It can even lead to developing your own symptoms.
-Compassion is the first step to being supportive.
+Compassion is the key to being supportive.
 Remember that they might not always have control over their behavior.
 Keeping in mind that someone with PTSD is doing what they can to evade or mitigate their symptoms helps you avoid personalizing their actions.
 They are simply trapped in a cycle.

-If you have experienced trauma and are using drugs or alcohol to manage the symptoms, know that you are strong and capable but that there is help out there.
-Fort Worth Recovery uses various methods to help people move beyond their illness.
-You can be healthy again.
-Let us help.
-Call us today at 817 382 2894 or visit us online.
+If someone you care about has experienced trauma and is using drugs or alcohol to manage the symptoms, know that there are professionals who can help your loved one.
+Our Fort Behavioral Health team uses various methods to help people live with and even overcome the consequences of PTSD.
+There is hope for a brighter future.
+Call us today at 844.332.1807 or visit us online.